shrutikadam1/personal-finance-analytics/README.md

 removing bad data.
 Sometimes it is about understanding the context behind the numbers.

-## What It Does

-Extracts transactions from PDF bank statements using pdfplumber with no manual data entry

-Removes sensitive information automatically

-Cleans and categorizes 115 transactions across 12 spending categories using pandas

-Uses amount based logic for ambiguous stores where the same store gets categorized differently based on purchase amount

-Stores everything in a MySQL database with proper relational structure

-Python CLI app to view, add, update and delete expenses

-Interactive Tableau dashboard for visual analysis

 ## Tech Stack

 | Tool | Purpose |